simoncblyth/opticks/notes/issues/U4RecorderTest_cf_CXRaindropTest.rst

-TODO: debug deep dive Geant4 at normal incidence to understand the polz are getting
+DONE : debug deep dive Geant4 at normal incidence to understand the polz are getting
 --------------------------------------------------------------------------------------

+* the issue was due to the handling of near normal incidence not matching well across float/double

 ::